What Is Huntington Disease?

-Huntington's disease is a rare condition that causes parts of the brain to break down, or degenerate.
-It is also called Huntington's chorea.
-The disease causes rapid, jerky body movements and the loss of normal mental abilities (dementia).
-Huntington's disease can cause personality changes, behaviour problems, and memory loss.
+Huntington disease is a rare condition that causes parts of the brain to break down, or degenerate.
+It is also called Huntington chorea.
+The disease causes rapid, jerky body movements and the loss of mental skills (dementia).
+Huntington disease can cause personality changes, behaviour problems, and memory loss.
 Symptoms usually develop after age 40.
 There is no known cure.
 But treatment with medicines may help control the involuntary movements and behaviour changes.

 A blood test can show whether you have the changed gene.
 You may want to have genetic counselling if you are thinking of having the test.
 Medical geneticists and genetic counsellors are experts who can explain what the test means, tell you the benefits and risks of the test, and answer your questions.
 But you make the decision about whether to have the test.

 If you have a family member who has Huntington disease, their blood usually is tested first to identify the changed gene that might run in your family.
 Then you give a blood sample, which is screened for the gene change.
 Testing another family member also may be important in case your family's DNA is unusual in some way that might affect the test result.

 Although this test is highly reliable, no test is 100% accurate.
 Also, if you test positive, the test can't tell you when you will develop Huntington disease or how quickly the disease will advance.

 Should I Be Tested?